-Strand Brewing Co Keeps Craft Beer Moving Forward in the South Bay
+Strand Brewing Co.
+Keeps Craft Beer Moving Forward in the South Bay

 In 2009, when Rich Marcello and Joel Elliott set up Strand Brewing Co in a 1,000-square-foot space in Torrance, they were the only manufacturing craft brewery in the area.

 There’s plenty of beer (including offerings only available in the taproom, such as their pleasingly crisp Blond Ale) and, depending on the night, street-style tacos, smokey barbecue or other complementary delights from visiting food trucks.

-Credit the success of Strand to producing great craft beer that was ardently hand-sold into local accounts by Marcello.
+Credit the success of Strand Brewing to producing great craft beer that was ardently hand-sold into local accounts by Rich Marcello.
 (Think of partner Joel Elliott as the beer master, and Marcello at the helm of marketing and business.)

 Throughout its growth, Strand Brewing has stuck to its welcoming, unassuming origins.
 When I show up, there’s no sign on the place.
 The Doors is cranking and a beer maker wearing rubber waders and tending the tanks greets me with a smile.

-Despite running a growing company, Marcello still takes time to leisurely walk through the current taproom lineup.
-There’s Strand’s flagship offering—24th Street Pale Ale, an even-keeled beer that offers up floral and fruit notes along with some hop—and many more on the docket.
+Despite running a growing company, Rich Marcello still takes time to leisurely walk through the current taproom lineup.
+There’s Strand Brewing’s flagship offering—24th Street Pale Ale, an even-keeled beer that offers up floral and fruit notes along with some hop—and many more on the docket.
 There’s something for everyone.
 (Note to wine drinkers fond of effervescent, fruit-crisp varietals: Strand’s Raspberry Blond is a welcoming entrée into the beer world.)

-After a while, Marcello points out: “When you call yourself Strand Brewing, you have an obligation to do it right.”
+After a while, Rich Marcello points out: “When you call yourself Strand Brewing, you have an obligation to do it right.”
 He points to a familiar image on the front of a bottle.
 It’s a Strand lifeguard tower, their logo.

 “What’s that one thing that geographically and socially connects all of the South Bay?
 It’s that concrete slab called the Strand, and it has so many positive images and memories.”

-2201 DOMINGUEZ STREET, TORRANCE, CA 90501
+2201 Dominguez Street, Torrance, CA 90501